CryptoSys cryptographic software Rijndael Advanced Encryption Standard (AES) cryptography software

 Rijndael is a block cipher, designed by Joan Daemen and Vincent Rijmen, selected as the new Advanced Encryption Standard (AES) by the US National Institute of Standards and Technology (NIST).
 AES is intended to provide strong cryptographic security for the protection of sensitive information well into the 21st century.

-For more details, see the authors' Rijndael Page, NIST's very detailed AES Page, or read the FIPS standard Federal Information Processing Standards Publication 197 FIPS-197.
+For more details, see NIST's very detailed AES Page, or read the FIPS standard Federal Information Processing Standards Publication 197 FIPS-197.

 AES is specified in FIPS 197 with a 128-bit block length and three key lengths, referred to as AES-128, AES-192 and AES-256.